sigasi/sigasi_insights/content/opinion/graphic-design-dead-long-live-graphical-views.md

 **Graphical design entry for VLSI design is dead.** Or at least, it has no future.

-Sigasi’s vision is to drop graphic design entry in favor of **text based design entry**.
+Sigasi's vision is to drop graphic design entry in favor of **text based design entry**.
 This requires two things:
   (1) **an easy way to type and edit designs** in a text based way, and (2) **graphic views that visualize the design**.